 No ascites have seen.

-The visualised large bowel showing multiple non-complicated diverticula and high density positive rectal contrast making some artefacts masking the lower rectum.
+The visualized large bowel showing multiple non-complicated diverticula and high density positive rectal contrast making some artefacts masking the lower rectum.

 The known cancer rectum is seen as a circumferential mural wall mass lesion seen mainly on right rectal wall, about 5.0 cm length and away from the anal verge.
 Mild perirectal fatty stranding reaching the mesorectal fascia and a few tiny lymph nodes, the largest on the right side suggesting stage IV.

-The visualised osseous structures showing mild degenerative changes with no suspicious lesions seen.
+The visualized osseous structures showing mild degenerative changes with no suspicious lesions seen.